lkaihua/carp/dev.md

 - [x] To highlight certain category of files in current folder

 ### Nice to have
+- [ ] To hightlight the last selected file or visited folder.
 - [ ] To have a config yaml.
 - [ ] To highlight the previous folder after navigation to upper folder.
 - [ ] To generate thumbnails when entering a gallery folder